ufs-community/ufs-mrweather-app/docs/UsersGuide/source/glossary.rst

       ..
          COMMENT: Is this accurate?

+   DA
+   Data Assimilation
+      Data assimilation is the combining of diverse data, possibly sampled at different times and intervals and different locations, into a unified and consistent description of a physical system, such as the state of the atmosphere or the Earth system.

    Dynamical core
       Global atmospheric model based on fluid dynamics principles, including Euler's equations of motion.